Skip to main content Skip to main navigation Skip to search

 Non-allocation holders

-In year 3 onwards, this first come, first served pool of quota for non-allocation holders will be determined by the remaining volume following the allocation process, with any non-allocated quota being placed into the first come, first served pool.
+From 2025 onwards, a FCFS pool of quota for non-allocation holders will be determined by the remaining volume following the allocation process, with any non-allocated quota being placed into the FCFS pool.

-The first come, first served pool will be accessible until the available quota amount has been exhausted.
+The FCFS pool will be accessible until the available quota amount has been exhausted.

 Allocation holders

-In year 3 and beyond, the calculation for allocations will be based on the exporter’s previous quota year shipping history, with the amount of product shipped being the amount of quota allocated in the following year.
-Volume shipped under quota in the 12-month period of 1 November prior year to 31 October of the current year.
+From 2025 onwards, the calculation for allocations will be based on an exporter’s previous in-quota year shipping history.
+An exporter’s next year allocation will be the amount of product shipped in the 12-month period of 1 November to 31 October prior to the start of the new quota year.

-Applications for the allocated quota for the following closes on 16 November each year.
+Applications for the allocation of quota for the following year close on 16 November each year.
+Eligible exporters will be emailed an application form in early November.

 There will be no penalties for unused quota at the end of the quota year.
 However, allocations for the previous year are based on shipped product only.